 So what is sugaring hair removal?
 Why get sugaring over waxing?
 Does it hurt less?
 Is it more sustainable?
 It’s time we talk all things sugaring and dispel the myths from the truth.

-*quick note: hair removal is such a personal thing.
+Quick note: hair removal is very much a personal preference.
 Not everyone removes their body hair, nor should they have to.
-You do you, my friends wherever you want to grow or remove it!
+If you prefer hairless skin, go for it!
+If you like hair, that’s cool too.

 What is Sugaring Hair Removal?